 Popular mobile operating systems include Android OS, iPhone OS, Windows Phone OS, and Firefox OS.

-This is designed for end users.
-This software is meant to perform a specialized assignment and output useful information.
+This is designed for end users to perform a specialized assignment in order to output useful information.

-An example would be a word processing application that one uses to compose a letter or a brochure, such as Microsoft Word.
+An example would be a word processing application used to compose letters or brochures, such as Microsoft Word.

-A collection of application software can come in a package that is commonly known as a software suite.
-A typical suite includes software for word processing, presentations, graphic design, and spreadsheets.
+A collection of application software is bundled in a package that is commonly known as a software suite.
+A typical suite includes software for word processing, presentation, graphic design, and spreadsheet.

 Examples include Microsoft Office, OpenOffice, and iWork.

 Software is written in computer languages such as Visual Basic, C, and Java.